perseids-project/imgspect/LOG.md

 Okay I ran into a snag.
-Imgbit made the assumption that an image would never have a question mark in the URL.
+Imgbit made the assumption that an image would never have a question mark in the src URL.
 Well I just found out that isn't the case.
-So I need to rewrite some code that will allow for source to have.
+So I need to rewrite some code that will allow for img src to have a question mark and other get param characters.
 Where does that code reside?

 * imgspect.liteToImgbit()